-Issues regarding safety and health related referrals by MPID inspectors will be coordinated between OSH and the MPID State Director, who can be reached at (919) 707-3180.
+Issues regarding safety and health related referrals by MPID inspectors will be coordinated between OSHNC and the MPID Director.
 Referrals should be communicated to the OSH Complaint Desk by calling 1-800-NCLABOR (625-2267).
 Issues relating to compliance procedures and investigations should be referred to either the East Bureau Chief at (919) 779-8512 or the West Bureau Chief at (336) 776-4465.
-Training or Standards inquiries should be shared with the Education, Training, and Technical Assistance Bureau Chief at (919) 707-7876.
+Training or Standards inquiries should be shared with the Education, Training, and Technical Assistance Bureau Chief at (919) 807-2890.